aleksati/dataset-sonification-with-web-audio/README.md

 ## Setup

-You can either work directly from the browser, via p5's own web editor, or from your local machine.
+You should work directly from the browser via p5's own web editor.
 Here is how you do it:

-### Browser (recommended)

 1. Download this repository.